Dale Earnhardt Jr. to race again at Florence Motor Speedway

 “’You won’t believe what happened!’”
 Smothers recalls telling everybody.
 “Dale Jr. just mentioned me on social media, and they were like ‘WOW!’
 I was flabbergasted when I saw my phone beep and it was Dale Jr.”

-Powell, the longtime owner of Florence Motor Speedway before his death in 2020, talked to the Morning News in 2017 about Dale Jr.
+Powell, the longtime owner of Florence Motor Speedway who died in 2020, talked to the Morning News in 2017 about Dale Jr.

 “I knew Dale Sr. well,” Powell said.
 “He was a personal friend of mine.
 We were friends for a number of years, a lot of years.
 I drove a race car for 25 years and I got my first aftermarket camshaft from Ralph Earnhardt.
 I knew the family very well.”